Military history of Japan: Edo period (1603–1867)

 Outside of the siege of Osaka, and the later conflicts of the 1850s to 1860s, violence in the Edo period was restricted to small skirmishes in the streets, peasant rebellions, and the enforcement of maritime restrictions.
 Social tension in the Edo period brought a number of rebellions and uprisings, the largest of which was the 1638 Shimabara Rebellion.
 In the far north of the country, the island of Hokkaido was inhabited by Ainu villagers and Japanese settlers.
 In 1669, an Ainu leader led a revolt against the Matsumae clan who controlled the region, and it was the last major uprising against Japanese control of the region.
 It was put down in 1672.
 In 1789, another Ainu revolt, the Menashi–Kunashir Rebellion, was crushed.

-The Bakumatsu were the final years of the Tokugawa Shogunate and the isolationist Sakoku policy between 1853 and 1867.
-The appearance of gunboat diplomacy in Japan in the 1850s, and the forced so-called "opening of Japan" by Western forces, underscored the weakness of the shogunate and led to its collapse.
-Though the actual end of the shogunate and establishment of an Imperial Western-style government was handled peacefully, through political petitions and other methods, the years surrounding the event were not entirely bloodless.
-Following the formal termination of the shogunate, the Boshin War (戊辰戦争, Boshin Sensō) was fought in 1868–1869 between the Tokugawa army and a number of factions of nominally pro-Imperial forces.
+The Bakumatsu were the final years of the Tokugawa shōgunate and the isolationist Sakoku policy between 1853 and 1867.
+The appearance of gunboat diplomacy in Japan in the 1850s, and the forced so-called "opening of Japan" by Western forces, underscored the weakness of the shōgunate and led to its collapse.
+Though the actual end of the shōgunate and establishment of an Imperial Western-style government was handled peacefully, through political petitions and other methods, the years surrounding the event were not entirely bloodless.
+Following the formal termination of the shōgunate, the Boshin War (戊辰戦争, Boshin Sensō) was fought in 1868–1869 between the Tokugawa army and a number of factions of nominally pro-Imperial forces.